joeaoregan/LIT-Yr4-NetworkGames/README.md

 Features yet to be implemented include:
   * All server and clients handling a dual TCP/IP stack (IPv4 and IPv6).
 With the client handling naming and the DNS.
+    (The server can handle connections from both IPv4 and IPv6 clients, but the clients need to be separate programs)